Resident Evil 8 alleged playtest leak details enemies, a boss fight, and inventory UI

 An alleged Resident Evil 8 playtest leak may reveal details about enemies, a boss fight, inventory UI, and more.

+While the information does present some interesting ideas about what we may see in the game, as with any leak, take everything you read with a hefty pinch of salt.

-The leak claims that the purported playtest lets players explore a castle-like environment that takes place on a "higher level", where they needed to find a key to access "a big door downstairs".
+The leak claims that the purported playtest let players explore a castle-like environment that takes place on a "higher level", where they needed to find a key to access "a big door downstairs".

 Enemies encountered in this area are said to have "almost rotten skin", with tattoos on their forehead and hands.
 "Some have armor, but not like knight armor, that can be shot off."
 Apparently, players are said to have only gone up against "normal" enemies, and not any werewolf-like creatures like the ones we were first introduced in the announcement trailer.